mervecoskunn/swedishcourses/README.md

  # Ideas
   - While designing this website, I was inspired by many websites that had internal announcements and I made sure that the information was much clearer and easier to understand.
   -  While I was looking for the most ideal design for the mobile size of the navbar items in the header, I was inspired by the [Love Running project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) for the dropdown menu section used for the mobile size of the navbar.
 I changed the design of the items we encounter when we open the dropdown menu in mobile size.

+  # Acknowledgements

+  -  This project is a completely fictional project and was developed only as project-1 for the Code Institute Fullstack Developer Diploma program.
+I would like to thank my mentor [Precious ljege](https://www.linkedin.com/in/precious-ijege-908a00168/) and [Code Institute](https://codeinstitute.net/se/).